efrecon/gh-runner-krunvm/README.md

-This project creates [self-hosted][self] (ephemeral) GitHub [runners] based on [krunvm]. [krunvm] creates [microVM]s, so the project enables fully isolated [runners] inside your infrastruture, as opposed to [solutions] based on Kubernetes or Docker containers.
+This project creates [self-hosted][self] (ephemeral) GitHub [runners] based on [krunvm]. [krunvm] creates [microVM]s, so the project enables fully isolated [runners] inside your infrastruture.
 MicroVMs boot fast, providing an experience close to running containers. [krunvm] creates and starts VMs based on the multi-platform OCI images created for this project -- [ubuntu] (default) or [fedora].